g0hww/gr-kx3/README.md

 You can click in the waterfall (not in the spectrum plot) to re-tune the radio to that frequency.
-You can select Step size increment from the drop down list, and nudge the frequnecy up and down with the Step Up/Down buttons.
+You can select Step size increment from the drop down list, and nudge the frequency up and down with the Step Up/Down buttons.
 Support for stepping through bands is also planned but not yet implemented.

 Regarding frequency offsets from PBT settings and IF offset configurations, all